CTSRD-CHERI/cheribsd-getting-started/README.md

 # Getting Started with CheriBSD 25.03

-Robert N. M. Watson (University of Cambridge) and
+Robert N. M. Watson (University of Cambridge),
+Jessica Clarke (University of Cambridge),
-Brooks Davis (SRI International)
+Brooks Davis (SRI International),
+Konrad Witaszczyk (University of Cambridge) and
+George V. Neville-Neil (MSB Associates)

 This is a living document that describes how to get up and running with [CheriBSD](https://www.cheribsd.org/) on Morello and CHERI-RISC-V.